 Is Dollation a business?
 Will it cost me money to use?

 Dollation is a hobby, not a business.
 Members will never be charged to use it.
 It does cost a fair amount of money for the web hosting and storage because Dollation is a large and complicated site.
 This is why I invite companies, organizations or individuals to sponsor Dollation so that the expense is shared.
 I do not include generic ads (like through Google AdSense) because I find them distracting and only want to feature sites that are interesting to doll collectors.
+Contact me if you are interested in sponsorship.

 Is my collection information private?